Swampysquid/AdvancedDataScienceJan/index.md

 A time when it may be helpful to set it to true is if you have a dataset with multiple thresholds.
 Instead of needing a value for every possible dataset, you can use the approximate value and VLOOKUP will be able to return a value despite it not being an exact match.
 Another example demonstrates the usefulness of this variable:

 ![Image](VLOOKUPpage2.JPG)

+In this example, my VLOOKUP functions are set to 'True' instead of 'False'.
+My 'key' value of 3999, is not in the dataset that VLOOKUP is looking through.
+Despite this, it is still able to return values to the function.
+These values are derived from row 11, which stored a value of 3000 in its first column.
+This is because 3000 is the next largest value, that is less than the specific lookup value.
+So even though 4000 is closer to 3999 than 3000 is, Excel will use the values in the row containing 3000.

 ## Data Used